Op-Ed Style Advice

 Lead with your points and avoid repeating the opposition's arguments.
 If you want to address their concerns, do so in a short 3rd paragraph, and then restate why your argument is ultimately more solid.

 Conclusion: Bring it back to the story, end with the connection and a hopeful message.
-The last sentence should be memorable, make your overall point stick in the reader’s mind, and again mention that funding for science and the role of science in policy making should be increased, not stay the same or go down (1 paragraph).
+The last sentence should be memorable, make your overall message stick in the reader’s mind and re-iterate your most important point (1 paragraph).

 Make sure your op-ed meets the format requirements of the paper (word length, etc.)